moxystudio/next-pre-compression/README.md

 });
 ```

-> ⚠️ You must not use the middleware in dev as it's not supported, see [tkoenig89/express-static-gzip#22](https://github.com/tkoenig89/express-static-gzip/issues/22).
+> ℹ️ The middleware has no effect in development.

 > ⚠️ A custom `assetPrefix` that references an absolute URI is not yet supported (e.g.: https://cdn.my-site.com), see [moxystudio/next-pre-compression#8](https://github.com/moxystudio/next-pre-compression/issues/8).

-#### Available options

 All options from [serve-static](https://www.npmjs.com/package/serve-static) are also available.